 Researching the different A.I. methods such as supervised, reinforcement and of course, evolutionary in more depth has broadened my knowledge on this topic and as a result allowed me to use these concepts in an application of my own choosing, even though I was not able to find many existing use cases doing a similar thing to learn from and refer to.
 Therefore, from a personal perspective, this project has enabled me to learn a significant amount about Artificial Intelligence methods and their application and has been a huge success for me.

 I have also been able to learn how individual parameters on a Neural Network can influence its actions and outputs.
 Specifically the range of the weights used and how parameters within a Genetic Algorithm affect the evolution of the Networks within the population.
 For example, increasing the mutation rate can allow for a larger search space to be explored, but may lead to a longer convergence time.
-This can result in the potential to use an adjustable mutation rate that decreases as fitness increases to benefit both convergence time, and the area explored.
+This can result in the potential to use an adjustable mutation rate that decreases as fitness increases to benefit both convergence time and the area explored.

 With this project, I have also been able to add to the A.I. space, that being Autonomous Vehicles with Evolutionary Learning.
 This project has been able to showcase the versatility of this A.I. method to rapidly evolve and develop an autonomous car that can be the foundation for building on top of to create safe self-driving vehicles that could be used alongside other road users.